 Ever since he emerged in 1985, we have loved everything about Keanu Reeves.
 From his roles in My Own Private Idaho, Bill & Ted‘s Excellent Adventures, Point Break, Speed, I Love You to Death, and The Matrix franchise, to his production and director credits for the documentaries Side by Side and Man of Tai Chi, Reeves continues to prove that his abilities are boundless (he’s even written the text to a picture book and interviewed the artist and filmmaker Robert Longo for us).
-Today, the Beirut-born, Toronto-raised actor turns 51, so we’re revisiting the first time Interview ever featured him, when he was only 28 years old.
+Today we’re revisiting the first time Interview ever featured the Beirut-born, Toronto-raised actor when he was only 28 years old.

 In our July 1987 “Hip” special issue, more than 30 young actors and actresses—many of whom are now household names, like Patricia Arquette, Robin Wright, Johnny Depp, and Patrick Dempsey—spoke about their first roles.
 Here’s Reeves’s: